Eczema Clinical Research Studies

 Oral Medication - Add-On Therapy

-The purpose of this study is to compare the effectiveness and safety of upadacitinib (ABT-494) to placebo (pill without any active substance that looks like upadacitinib) in combination with topical corticosteroids for adolescents (12-17 years of age) and adults (18-75 years of age with moderate to severe atopic dermatitis (AD).
+The purpose of this study is to compare the effectiveness and safety of upadacitinib (ABT-494) to placebo (pill without any active substance that looks like upadacitinib) in combination with topical corticosteroids for adolescents (12-17 years of age) with moderate to severe atopic dermatitis (AD).

 The purpose of this study is to evaluate the effect of an investigational drug called Tradipitant on symptoms associated with atopic dermatitis with atopic dermatitis and to assess the safety of Tradipitant.